Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/mysql-clickhouse.md

 It's used by several companies, quite nice & flexible.
 But initial setup may require some efforts.

-2a.Same as above but using https://maxwells-daemon.io/ instead of debezium.
+### Same as above but using https://maxwells-daemon.io/ instead of debezium.

 Have no experience / feedback there, but should be very similar to debezium.